By Ed Malaker

-Let’s take a look at how to install Bartolini pickups.
-This is a pickup installation guide, designed to show you how to install every type of passive guitar pickup that they make.
+With this Bartolini installation guide, we’ll show you how to install every type of passive guitar pickup that they make.
 Founded in 2010, Bartolini is a California-based company; the founders, Bill and Pat Bartolini, have been working on pickups long before starting their own operation, and this experience has given them insight into the types of tone guitar players seek.

 Before You Begin

 The Bartolini pickup installation guide is not a step-by-step tutorial, but a collection of illustrations that show you how to install your pickups with some explanation added to explain how they work and why they are unique.
 To use this guide, you will need to know how to read the illustrations and apply them to your installation.
 Visit some of our articles on pickup wiring and installation if you need more background information.

 Single Coil Wiring

 The Fender Stratocaster uses three single-coil pickups to create five possible tones with its five-way pickup selector switch.
 Single-coil pickups have two wires that you’ll need to solder to install into your guitar.
 Bartolini has several single-coil models for sale that you can use to replace any other, including those in a Fender Stratocaster.
 They use a braided wire scheme, which means the HOT wire is inside a braided metal shield wire that acts as the GROUND.

 We’ve illustrated how to install Bartolini pickups in your Fender Stratocaster in Example 1.